 When you’re at home, what are some of the dishes you like to prepare?

 What is your favorite memory of UGA?
-Are there any specific places in Athens that you remember from days as a student?
+Are there any places in Athens that you remember?

 With enough amazing memories to last a lifetime, I am struggling to pick a “favorite.”
-Watching the Dawgs win between the hedges was always amazing.
+Watching the Dawgs win Between the Hedges was always amazing.
 We won the SEC championship my freshman year against LSU in Atlanta.
-I remember being so over the moon that I had chosen the “best university ever.”
+I remember being over the moon that I had chosen the “best university ever.”

 Athens also has so many places that stick out in my mind.
 The Pi Beta Phi house on Milledge brings back a lot of fun memories, from getting ready for formals to decorating the front porch for every holiday imaginable.
 If we are talking foodie memories, I still dream about the grits from Last Resort.
 Hugh Acheson from Five and Ten is a real talent and always dished out the tastiest Southern dishes every season.
 I ran to the bookstore when Acheson's book, A New Turn in the South, was published.

-Is there anything else regarding your career experience that you’d like to share?
+Is there anything else regarding your career that you’d like to share?

 In both my careers (government relations and cooking), my education at UGA has held in me in amazing stead.
 My time in Athens gave me access to some of the best and brightest professors and allowed me to really channel my energy in positive ways.
-It is amazing the amount of UGA alums I have met across the world.
-It seems Georgia alums are all connected by a life-long love of learning and I am really proud to forever be a Bulldog.
+It is amazing the amount of UGA alumni I have met across the world.
+It seems Georgia alumni are all connected by a lifelong love of learning and I am really proud to forever be a Bulldog.

 To learn more about Ailsa and to see examples of her culinary work, please visit her blog.